 The tenderness ebbs and flows conveyed perfectly with lead single Cord.
 Refreshing in its simplistic truth, the track is yet another elucidation of why Beerjacket has become the cult figure, despite his modesty, within Scottish music that he is.
 Second single, Everybody’s Song juxtaposes Kelly’s momentary self-doubt with his desire to connect through his music; both a feeling profoundly conveyed, and an endeavour successfully achieved.
 Silver Cords will nestle itself alongside your most intimate thoughts, shedding both encouraging light and honest shade.
 All the while, it conveys that most distilled of life’s truths; it’s simple, but it’s also complicated.

-Silver Cords will be released as a hardback book with accompanying CD, and also digitally on 23rd November 2018 via Scottish Fiction Records.
+Silver Cords is out as a hardback book with accompanying CD, and also digitally now via Scottish Fiction Records.